jimratliff/GenoMac-system/resources/docs_to_display_to_user/MAS_how_to_log_in.md

 It’s not clear how long being signed in to the Mac App Store lasts.
 At this point, GenoMac-system treats signing in to the Mac App Store as a one-time bootstrap step.

-(If at some point it becomes clear that re-signing in periodically is necessary, the Hypervisor can be refined to test the last time it asked for USER_CONFIGURER to sign into the Mac App Store, and test that against a threshold period.)
+(If at some point it becomes clear that it is necessary to periodically sign-in again, the Hypervisor can be refined to use the time it last asked for USER_CONFIGURER to sign into the Mac App Store to determine whether to ask again, or skip.)